MacJonnie/LIBRARY-SYSTEM/README.md

 # LIBRARY_SYSTEM | JOHN E.
-This project is a Library Management System built using javascript Object Oriented Programing structure.
+This project is a Library Management System built using javascript Object Oriented Programming structure.
 The LMS provides an interactive interface for users to borrow and return books as well as adding a book to the library collection.
 The list of available books are displayed on the interface and a desired book can be borrowed using it's ISBN.
 The LMS allows users to register and login.
 Hence, only logged in users can borrow or add a book.

 Technologies:
 - Html